FusionComputingLab/freegsnke/README.md

 in `requirements-dev.txt`.
 To install the pre-commit hooks, run `pre-commit install` from the root FreeGSNKE directory.

+Any Jupyter notebooks tracked by the repository should not include cell outputs.
+This is to keep the size of the repository reasonable.
+These can be cleared manually in the notebook or `nbconvert` can be used (which is also implemented as pre-commit hook).

 ## Reference

 A paper describing FreeGSNKE is currently in review.